Boris Alexander

 Education

-• J.D., University of Manitoba
+• M.A., University of Alberta

 Professional Associations